 The main thing to conclude, though, is this:

-If aiming to end frequent slow, unresponsive and failed support, an improved process - Flow Management - is absolutely necessary.
+If aiming to end weak support, an improved process - Activity Prioritisation for Flow Management - is absolutely necessary.

 To learn more about why success is impossible without Flow Management, tap here.